-Stress testing is the maximum potential loss that occurs to the trading portfolio when shocks are applied to all risk factors in the portfolio under a set of prescribed scenarios.
+Stress testing is a vital control that measures the maximum potential loss that occurs to the trading portfolio when shocks are applied to all risk factors in the portfolio under a set of prescribed scenarios.
 The deliberate shocking of the portfolio is to determine where the portfolio is most vulnerable under extreme but plausible market moves ("tail events").
 Typically, stress testing considers longer holding periods for position exit and a wider time horizon for assessing applicable tail event moves on the portfolio.
-Stress tests comprise all individual market risk factors being shocked and then aggregated under prescribed scenarios to determine a stress loss as defined in the market risk Stress Policy.
+Stress tests comprise all individual market risk factors being shocked and then aggregated under prescribed scenarios to determine a stress loss as defined in the Market Risk Stress Policy.